-3.3.1 Initial notifications
+3.2.1 Lodging a claim

-An injury can be notified by the Worker, the Employer or some other person acting on their behalf.
+An incident can be notified by the Worker, the Employer or some other person acting on their behalf.
 There are several ways in which a notification of injury can be made:

-- Online Notification via the icare website: www.icare.nsw.gov.au

-- Email: emlnewclaims@workerscomp.nsw.gov.au

-- Phone: 133 365

-- Mail: Locked Bag 2099,
+- Online Notification via the icare website: www.icare.nsw.gov.au - Email: emlnewclaims@workerscomp.nsw.gov.au - Phone: 133 365 (Monday to Friday 8:30am 5:00pm, closed public holidays). - Mail: Locked Bag 2099,